 About the AST

-From pre-hospital care to emergency department assessment and ongoing management, the AST equips you to handle a wide range of patient care activities.
-Whether you're in an isolated solo practice or a regional hospital with specialty services, our AST in Emergency Medicine prepares you many scenarios.
+From pre-hospital care to emergency department assessment and ongoing management, you’ll develop the skills to manage diverse patient needs.
+Whether working in an isolated solo practice or a regional hospital with specialty services, this AST prepares you for many scenarios.

 Emergency Medicine AST